akif-dogan/akif-dogan/README.md

 <p align="center">Hi there!
 I'm Akif, a Developer with a passion for open-source projects and community engagement.
-I'm eager to apply my knowledge and skills in the cloud computing world to help organizations develop strategic solutions for their digital transformation processes.</p>
+I'm eager to apply my knowledge and skills in the Blockchain world to help organizations develop strategic solutions for their digital transformation processes.</p>